Engee documentation

 Matched filter

 The algorithm applies a matched filter to the incoming signal.
-This approach is characteristic of pulsed signals where the matched filter is the temporal inverse of the transmitted signal.
+This approach is typical for pulse signals, when the matched filter is a temporary feedback characteristic of the transmitted signal.

 FFT

 The algorithm performs range processing by applying an FFT to the input signal.
-This approach is typically used with LFM and linear FM pulse signals.
+This approach is commonly used with FM and linear FM pulse signals.

 Details